-Yes, you can self-direct your Beneficiary IRA.
+Yes, you can self-direct your Inherited IRA (aka, beneficiary IRA).
 Before you do, make sure you understand the amount of funds you’ll need to take as an RMD, and that you will have available cash in the account to cover those RMDs.
-As I described above, assume you are 50 and inherited a Beneficiary IRA for $100,000.
+As I described above, assume you are 50 and inherited a Inherited IRA for $100,000.
 You will need to take annual distributions of around $3,000.
 So, if you invest all of the $100,000 into an illiquid asset, then you will be unable to take RMDs and you will force the IRA account to pay stiff penalties.
-Consequently, when making a self-directed investment from a Beneficiary IRA, you must take into account the amount of the investment, the total value of the account, and the timeline of the investment (when will it generate cash back to the IRA).
-If you inherited the $100,000 account above, you may decide to only invest $70,000 of the Beneficiary IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
+Consequently, when making a self-directed investment from a Inherited IRA, you must take into account the amount of the investment, the total value of the account, and the timeline of the investment (when will it generate cash back to the IRA).
+If you inherited the $100,000 account above, you may decide to only invest $70,000 of the Inherited IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
 This will leave funds available for RMD until such time as the illiquid investment generates income or is sold for profit.

-Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investment from your Beneficiary IRA.
+Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investments from your Inherited IRA.

 HSAs (“Health Savings Accounts”) are growing in popularity as Americans are discovering significant tax savings with these accounts.
 Why are they popular?
 There are many reasons why; some well known and others not so well known.